-LAW-1.1.1 Identify the responsibilities to survey a hazardous materials incident from a sefere - LAW-1.1.2 Identify the responsibilities to survey a hazardous materials incident, from a safe location, to identify the name, UN/NA identification number or type placard applied for any hazardous material involved. - LAW-1.1.3 Identify the responsibility to collect hazard information from the current edition of the North American Emergency Response Guidebook (ERG). - LAW-1.2 Describe the responsibility to implement actions consistent with the local emergency response plan, the organization's SOP's and the current edition of the North American Emergency Response Guidebook and demonstrate the ability to do the following: - LAW-1.2.1 Identify the responsibility to initiate protective actions consistent with the local emergency response plan, the organization's SOP's, and the current edition of the North American Emergency Response Guidebook. - LAW-1.2.2 Identify the responsibility to initiate the notification process specified in the local emergency response plan and the organization's SOP's.
+LAW-1.1.1 Identify the responsibility to detect the presence of hazardous materials.

+LAW-1.1.2 Identify the responsibilities to survey a hazardous materials incident, from a safe location, to identify the name, UN/NA identification number or type placard any hazardous material involved. - LAW-1.1.3 Identify the responsibility to collect hazard information from the current edition of the North American Emergency Response Guidebook (ERG). - LAW-1.2 Describe the responsibility to implement actions consistent with the local emergency response plan, the organization's SOP's and the current edition of the North American Emergency Response Guidebook and demonstrate the ability to do the following: - LAW-1.2.1 Identify the responsibility to initiate protective actions consistent with the local emergency response plan, the organization's SOP's, and the current edition of the North American Emergency Response Guidebook. - LAW-1.2.2 Identify the responsibility to initiate the notification process specified in the local emergency response plan and the organization's SOP's.